kyle-tennison/notes/media/excalidraw/Cockcroft-Walton multipliers.md

 ![](../Pasted%20image%2020241117205324.webp)

-In the first part of the AC wave, voltage flows through the diode, shown below.
+In the first part of the AC cycle, voltage flows through the diode, as shown below.

 ![](excalidraw-2024-11-17-20.53.56.excalidraw.svg)
 %%[🖋 Edit in Excalidraw](excalidraw-2024-11-17-20.53.56.excalidraw.md)%%